Sepulep/rgb2msx/README.md

 Copy the rgb2msx.py file to the plugin directory
 (e.g. ~/.config/GIMP/2.10/plug-ins)

+The GIMP plugin also allows scaling of the image and correct for the MSX pixel aspect ratio.
+A seperate plugin tool is also available to do only the scaling (this also allows placement of the layer before color conversion).

 ### file format ###

 The scripts writes a file with a dump of the MSX screen 2 VRAM, directly loadable